Conservatism in Brazil: First Republic (1889–1930)

 The establishment of the Republic on 15 November 1889 ended the imperial project.
 Dom Pedro II and his family were foregone.
 The ideological foundations of the new regime were diverse and all hostile, at different intensities, to the monarchism that conceived the old regime.
-There was among the vast portion of the Army the belief that successive civilian offices attacked their corporation, untitating their rights members who had the free citizens of the Empire; another small faction of students from the Red Beach Military School had germinated revolutionary feelings fueled by various scientific ideologies imported from Europe, but especially positivism.
+There was among the vast portion of the Army the belief that successive civilian offices attacked their corporation, depriving their members of rights who as they had been free citizens of the Empire; another small faction of students from the Red Beach Military School had germinated revolutionary feelings fueled by various scientific ideologies imported from Europe, but especially positivism.

 In the civil frameworks of the movement, the group of liberal Republicans from São Paulo was distinguished, in which there were rich coffee growers and professionals of the Law School of Largo São Francisco.
 His ideology was complemented by sympathy for the federalist model of the United States.
 At the time, the division that occurred between the population, between liberal Republicans and conservative monarchists, inspired Machado de Assis to publish his work Esau and Jacob.

-Second Republic (1930-1937)
+Second Republic (1930–1937)

 After the Revolution of 1930, which culminated in a coup d'état, ending the Republic of coffee with milk, and the way it was organized.
 On November 3, 1930, Getúlio Vargas assumed the power of the provisional regime, beginning a period of constant state interventionism in the economy and contradictory social policies of a nationalist and populist character.

 With the revolution, several political leaders of the Republican Party of São Paulo, including President-elect Júlio Prestes, who had graduated from the government of São Paulo and the president of the republic Washington Luís were exiled.
 The vice president of São Paulo, acting as president of the state, Dr. Heitor Penteado, was deposed on October 24, 1930, arrested and exiled.
 All parties were extinguished, only coming back into existence in the 1933 elections.
 The provisional government, with all its difficulties, inaugurated, from the point of view of the revolutionaries of 1930, the country to the contemporary world.

 Though typical to this era, the Patrianovist monarchist movement never gained much weight.